NyakoFox/Platformer/README.md

 Other mechanics are explained in-game, so pay attention to those!

 # Modding
 It's possible to make custom levels if you want to deal with my weird editor system.
-Open up `game.pde` and set `DEBUG` to `true`.
+Open up `platformer.pde` and set `DEBUG` to `true`.
 You can ignore `DEBUG_RENDER` since that automatically gets set in some places.

 ## Tools
 You can use the number keys to switch tools.
 You can use Y to go to subtool 1, and U to go to subtool 2.
 Weird, I know.